 We perceive the world through our five senses.
 (Hearing, Sight, Smell, Touch, Taste)

-Click the video on the right to see a coffee-taste expert discuss the intracacies of how different coffees taste.
+Click the video to see a coffee-taste expert discuss the intricacies of how different coffees taste.

 Sense perception is an important dimension of comprehending the world around us.
 It allows us to gather information from the outside world, so we can then go on to hopefully make sense of it.